jeremyzilar/street-view/docs/case-conferencing-pilot-proposal.md

 - **Case conferencing relies on memory** rather than comprehensive, up-to-date information
 - **New staff can't quickly understand** the history and complexity of each case
 - **Coordination happens reactively** rather than proactively
+- We lack the data needed to truly engage with the City and fundraising supporters

 ### The Power of a Shared By-Name List